Pratyush-exe/Connectify/README.md

 1. Visit the website.
 2. If you are a existing user, enter your username and password and login.
 If you are a new user, click on **SignUp** button below the **Login** button, enter details and enjoy!
 3. You can see a list of Rooms that are available, click on anyone and continue chatting.
 If you wish to create a new Room, click on Add Room (room name should not exist), and begin!
-4. Things that can be done inside the Chat Room:
+4. Things that can be done inside the Chat Room-
-a.
-You can chat with people in the room.
+    1. You can chat with people in the room.
 Using AI algorithms, the chat is always clean!
-b. sdfdsf
+    2. sdfdsf

 # Technologies Used
 Major Techs used include React, Firebase, Python, Heroku, sklearn.